CloudHDR is a web based HDR photo processing application, powered by Photomatix, the clear leader in HDR processing software.

 CloudHDR allows you to process hundreds of bracketed sets simultaneously by harnessing the power of cloud computing.

-CloudHDR will open for general use in the fall of 2013.
+CloudHDR will open for general use soon.
 Starting mid-summer I'll need some adventurous souls who are interested in being beta testers.
 During the beta period the app will be completely free, and you'll have the chance to help shape the direction of the development.
 If this sounds interesting to you, please sign up with your email address and I'll be in touch as soon as the first preview version is ready.

 Hi, I'm Jeremy Green.
 I'm a part time photographer and full-time software engineer in Norman, OK.
 I've been into photography and HDR for about 6 or 7 years now, and I'm building CloudHDR to "scratch my own itch".